Michael Laudrup: Style of play

 Nicknamed "The Prince of Denmark," throughout his career, Laudrup was acclaimed for his technique, balance, elegance, ball control, and dribbling ability, as well as his vision, ability to read the game, and range of passing, including deep passes, through balls, and crosses, which made him an excellent assist provider.
-In regard to his vision, Jorge Valdano, the Argentinian coach of Laudrup in Real Madrid, said, "[H]e has eyes everywhere."
+In regard to his vision, Jorge Valdano, the Argentinian coach of Laudrup in Real Madrid, said, "[He] has eyes everywhere."
 His trademark move – looking one way and passing the other – fooled countless opponents during his career.

 The Laudrup dribble, a signature feint also known as the croqueta, was perhaps the best-known part of his game, and involved him quickly moving the ball from one foot to the other away from the defender, a move which was later also popularised by later Barcelona midfielder Andrés Iniesta.
 Laudrup's ball skills and feints were combined with creativity, which he used to get past defenders in one on one situations.
 This led to the expression "Made in Laudrup" being coined in the Spanish football media, which was widely used in Spain to describe his trademark assists, in particular his lobbed passes, as well as his unique play.
 According to a 2018 article by Josh Butler of The Athletic and These Football Times, several of Laudrup's teammates said of his creative style of play: "Just run, he will always find a way of passing you the ball."

 Reception

 Throughout his career, Laudrup was often ranked among the best players in the world, with the French three-time European footballer of the year award winner Michel Platini describing him as one of the most talented players ever, only lamenting his lack of selfishness causing him to score too few goals.
 In a 2006 interview, Laudrup's Real Madrid teammate Raúl called him the best player he had ever played with, a view echoed by his Barcelona teammate Romário, who opined that he was able to create and score goals almost at will, and ranked him the fourth-best player in the history of the game (behind Pelé, Diego Maradona and himself).
 Luís Figo instead labelled Laudrup as arguably the best opponent he had ever faced.
 Ronald Koeman rated Laudrup as "possibly the most skillful and elegant player [he] ever played with," adding: "Few could dribble like he could.
 He could sense when a game was ready to be seized and transformed by a moment of individual brilliance."
 Roberto Galia stated in 2008: "I have played against Maradona, Platini and Baggio.
 But the player I saw do the most indescribable things was Michael Laudrup."
 Former teammate Guillermo Amor said: "I have never seen a better player in one-on-ones.
 He was our special player."
+Diego Maradona stated: "Michael is one of the greatest.
+If you ask if there is a new Maradona, you also have to ask if there is a new Laudrup.
+The answer is no."